jonathanmiller2/Deep-Neural-Network-Public/README.md

 ---

 ### **To potential employers:**
-This is my magnum opus (thus far!) and I believe assembled it best shows my coding style and ability.
+This is one of my most in-depth projects and I believe assembled it best shows my coding style and ability.
-The three sections of this project show three facets of my programming skill, which are as follows:
+The three sections of this project show key facets of my programming skill, which are as follows:

 1. Neural Network
   * Core programming principles, such as algorithm design